Introduction to Multi-Armed Bandits: Linear Costs and Semi-Bandits

-Throughout this chapter, the setting is as follows.
-There are $K$ actions and a fixed time horizon $T$.
-Each action $a$ yields cost $c_t(a)$ at each round $t$.
-Actions are represented by vectors in a low-dimensional real space.
-For simplicity, we will assume that all actions lie within a unit hypercube: $a \in [0, 1]^d$.
-The action costs $c_t(a)$ are linear in the vector $a$, namely: $ c_t(a) = a \cdot v_t$ for some weight vector $v_t\in \R^d$ which is the same for all actions, but depends on the current time step.
+We consider \emph{linear costs} throughout this chapter.
+As in the last two chapters, there are $K$ actions and a fixed time horizon $T$, and each action $a\in [K]$ yields cost $c_t(a)\geq 0$ at each round $t \in [T]$.
+Actions are represented by low-dimensional real vectors; for simplicity, we assume that all actions lie within a unit hypercube: $a \in [0, 1]^d$.
+Action costs are linear in $a$, namely: $ c_t(a) = a \cdot v_t$ for some weight vector $v_t\in \R^d$ which is the same for all actions, but depends on the current time step.